Jesse Darko: Episkopi

 On 25 July 2013, Darko joined Greek Football League South Group side Episkopi on a three-year contract.
 He made his debut on 30 September 2013, coming off the bench in a 3–0 win against Fostiras.
 Darko went on to make a further three appearances, scoring in his final game for the club on 20 October 2013.
-He later cancelled his contract with the Greek club due to personal reasons.
+He later cancelled his contract with the Greek club for personal reasons.

 Kingstonian

 Darko returned to England ahead of the 2014–15 season, and enjoyed a trial at Chesterfield in November 2014.
 Despite having his initial trial extended, a contract was not offered to the striker.
 In December 2014, he joined Kingstonian.
 He made his debut in a 2–0 win at Walton Casuals in the Isthmian League Cup, scoring the opener just 35 minutes into his K's career.
 He finished the 2014-15 campaign with five goals in 22 appearances, having been deployed as an impact substitute by manager Tommy Williams for much of the season.